Francisco Mejía Player Props: Rays vs. Rangers

 Rangers Pitching Rankings

-- The Rangers pitching staff ranks 27th in the league with a collective 8.1 strikeouts per nine innings.
+- The Rangers pitching staff is 26th in MLB with a collective 8.1 strikeouts per nine innings.

-- The Rangers have a 3.99 team ERA that ranks 11th across all league pitching staffs.
+- The Rangers' 3.97 team ERA ranks 11th across all league pitching staffs.

-- In his most recent outing on Sunday, July 9 against the Washington Nationals, the righty went 5 2/3 innings, giving up four earned runs while surrendering seven hits.
+- In his most recent time out on Thursday, July 6 against the Boston Red Sox, the righty tossed 5 1/3 innings, giving up four earned runs while surrendering five hits.

-- The 28-year-old has put together a 2.93 ERA and 5.8 strikeouts per nine innings in 20 games this season, while allowing a batting average of .236 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.